5argon/ECS.HybridTextMesh/README.md

 With this mode all generated glyph entities will individually have `NonUniformScale`, which this package will not use.
 It adds more potential from your own code such as pulsing per-character animation.

-### Single mesh mode
+### Universal mesh mode

-This is a WIP mode not usable currently but there are stubs left all over the place.
+This is a WIP radical mode not usable currently but there are stubs left all over the place.
 Normally (both this package and Text Mesh Pro) each character has different mesh.
-Only the same character of the same font are in the same batch in `BatchRendererGroup` that Hybrid Renderer uses.
+In TMP meshes are combined.
+Here only the same character of the same font are in the same batch in `BatchRendererGroup` that Hybrid Renderer uses.

 The plan to push performance further is to try using only 1 mesh to render all glyphs which it allows geometry instancing.
 Because each mesh must also have the same UV, instead I would like to try using material property block to vary offset of texture instead to slide the texture into the fixed "UV window".
 This tactics only work if the character textures were prepared in equal size.

 That maybe done once URP support for `[MaterialPropertyBlock]` lands as an optimization for specialized use case. (e.g. A lot of animated damage numbers or running scores, which consisting of only digits and rather need performance more than flexibility/ease of preparation.)

+### Combined mesh mode

+A WIP mode that combine all glyph's mesh like Text Mesh Pro for more traditional rendering.
+Each sentence will produce a unique mesh.